 First Time Home Buyer Advice 10: Completion, Possession, and Adjustment Dates in BC’s Contract of Purchase of Sale

 I am Realtor in Vancouver, BC, Canada and I have created this series of videos to help those who need help buying their first condo or house in Metro Vancouver, BC, Canada.

 In Episode 9 of the First Time Home Buyers Guide for Vancouver we talked about deposits in a real estate offer.

-Today we are going to talk about the Date sections (Section 3,4, and 5) on page 2 of the British Columbia Real Estate Association Contract of Purchase and Sale.
+This article is going to discuss the date sections (Section 3,4, and 5) on page 2 of the British Columbia Real Estate Association Contract of Purchase and Sale.

-These Completion, Possession, and Adjustment Dates can be set at any time agreed to by the buyer and seller (that said the possession date has to be one day after an Accepted Offer to years after).
+These completion, possession, and adjustment dates can be set at any time agreed to by the buyer and seller (that said the possession date has to be one day after an accepted offer to years after).

 In most cases the completion date comes first, and the possession dates and adjustment occur the next day.